nodejs/next-10/VALUES_AND_PRIORITIZAION.md

   - Memory footprint
   - Debug tooling (debugger)
  - Diagnostic tooling (profilers, heapdumps, coredumps, etc.)
- - Addressing security vulnerabilities in a responsible maner
+ - Addressing security vulnerabilities in a responsible manner

 ### Node.js maintainer experience
 We value ensuring that Node.js maintainers are productive and enjoy maintaining Node.js and related components.
 Some key elements of this include: